AppliedMechanicsLab/ENGN0310/Homeworks/HW5.md

 # Problem 5: 20 pts.

 Consider the steel plate shown below.
-The ultimate tensitle strength of the steel composing this plate is 60000 psi.
-The shear strength of this steel is 49200 psi.
+Two steel plates are butt welded together.
+The ultimate tensile strength of the steel composing this plate is 60000 psi.
+The shear strength of this steel is 20200 psi.
+The strength of the weld is 0.8 times the ultimate tensile strength.
+What is the maximum axial force that the plate system can support?

 ![](./IMG_1420.JPG)